w3c/wai-curricula/content/foundation/people-and-digital-technology.md

 #### Ideas to Assess Knowledge for Topic

-Base on the below to assess the learning outcomes.
+Optional ideas to support assessment:

 * Report &mdash; Students write a report describing some of the design features that one of the assistive technologies they learned about relies on to function.
 Assess how students identify that people with disabilities rely on specific features to use the Web.
-* Practice &mdash; Students go to three different types of websites (e.g., shopping site, banking site, or entertainment site) and identify accessibility features from those they learned about.
+* Practical &mdash; Students go to three different types of websites (e.g., shopping site, banking site, or entertainment site) and identify accessibility features from those they learned about.
 Assess how students recognize accessibility features.
 * Interview &mdash; Students contact a person with a disability and interview them.
 Explore what accessibility features and barriers they encounter when trying to access digital content or applications, as well as how up-to-date they are with technology.
 Assess how students identify such features and barriers and link them to the knowledge they acquired.

 {% include excol.html type="end" %}